ExxistanceDC/Segagaga-English-Translation/README.md

 ## **Patching Instructions**

+### Option 1: Universal Dreamcast Patcher

 1. Unzip patch bundle
 2. Open xxx'**
 3. After it opens, click **xxxx**
 4. Next click **xxxxx**

+### Option 2: Xdelta

 **--> Important! <--**
 - Tested with <kbd>SGGG - Segagaga v1.022 (2001)(Sega)(JP)(!)</kbd> and <kbd>SGGG - Segagaga (Japan)</kbd>
 - **DO NOT USE** "v2.000" or "Rev A".
-Due to cut content and minor changes, the patch was ONLY designed around v1.022 and will NOT work with v2.000.
+Due to cut content and minor changes, the patch was designed around v1.022 and will NOT work with v2.000.

 ## **Known Issues**